You can manually create a PySpark DataFrame using

 1.1 Using toDF() function

-PySpark RDD’s toDF() method is used to create a DataFrame from existing RDD.
+PySpark RDD’s toDF() method is used to create a DataFrame from the existing RDD.
 Since RDD doesn’t have columns, the DataFrame is created with default column names “_1” and “_2” as we have two columns.

 dfFromRDD1 = rdd.toDF() dfFromRDD1.printSchema()